-United Kingdom profile - Overview - BBC News
+United Kingdom profile - Overview

 The United Kingdom is made up of England, Wales, Scotland and Northern Ireland.
 It has a long history as a major player in international affairs.

-The twentieth century saw Britain having to redefine its place in the world.
+The 20th Century saw Britain having to redefine its place in the world.
 At the beginning of the century, it commanded a world-wide empire as the foremost global power.

 Two world wars and the end of empire diminished its role, but the UK remains an economic and military power, with considerable political and cultural influence around the world.